PepikVaio/reMarkable_re-Planner/README.md

 ## Version history

 2025
+* adjusted numbering of PRO versions
+* version 1.0 can be for left-handed and right-handed users and also free under written conditions
-* nothing new - I'm working on a complete redesign and implementation of user settings
+* I am working on implementing user settings

 2024
 * added 1x new month for the following year (January)